lyrasis/aspace-exporter/README.md

 - updated_at
 - deleted

-There are multiple options:

-### On startup

-Records will be immediately exported from ArchivesSpace.
-This will delay application startup time so do this only as needed.

-### On schedule

-Exports can be configured to run on a schedule using the cron format.

-### On updates
+### How it works

-Every hour check for and export updated records.
+Every hour it checks for and exports updated records.
 This depends on the [resource_updates](https://github.com/lyrasis/resource_updates) plugin.

 It will also remove files for records that were deleted.

-Note: __only resource record updates are supported with this option__.

-Minimal configuration for EAD XML exports on update:

 ```
 AppConfig[:aspace_exporter] = [{
   name: :ead_xml,
-  on: {
-    update: true,
-  },
-  schedule: "0 * * * *",
+  schedule: "0", # the minute to check for updates once an hour
   output_directory: "/opt/archivesspace/exports",
-  model: :resource,
   method: {
     name: :generate_ead,
     args: [false, true, true, false],
   },
-  opts: {},
 }]
 ```